jpommerening/grunt-submodule/README.md

 ## The "submodule" task

+The `submodule` task tries to mimic the behavior of [multi-tasks][] – tasks that can have multiple configurations, defined using arbitrarily named "targets."
+Each submodule behaves like a target but it can be used without any explicit configuration.

 ### Overview

 In your project's Gruntfile, add a section named `submodule` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({